 Low cost.
 If you plan to do a lot of streaming or internet activities, you need the paid TunnelBear plan.
 You’ll realize it’s quite affordable at $9.99 per month; if you subscribe for the yearly plan the price drops to $4.99.
 That’s $60 savings in one year, or to put it in another perspective, six months of free service if you compare it with month-to-month payment.
 The provider allows payments via credit card or bitcoin.

 Intuitive UI.
-The first thing you’ll notice about TunnelBear is its play on its brand.
+Among the many advantages we cite on our TunnelBear reviews is its play on its brand.
 You get a lot of bear hugs and the like.
 These aren’t just being trivial; the light treatment applies to the UI itself.
 Non-technical users will find the setup easy to do and the features are nothing overwhelming.
 You log in with an email and password, install the app and you’re ready.
 A map shows the server locations, click one and you’re now officially using the internet from that place.
 The simplicity of the interface belies the complex operations at the backend; the VPN has advanced features that work hard to protect your data (later on these).

 It has advanced features.
 TunnelBear has sophisticated tools that enhances data privacy and security.
 Its Trusted Networks lets you whitelist secure wifi connections.
 When you use a line outside of this list, the VPN is automatically activated to protect your data.
 Another advanced tool is the Vigilant Mode, which blocks unsecured traffic when you get disconnected.
 For example, you’re sending credit card information and the internet snaps off; the VPN works offline to block potential threats to your credit card details when the site’s firewall you’re visiting is inaccessible.
 On the other hand, the GhostBear feature hides your connection with a normal HTTPS setting to bypass areas that restrict VPN traffic.
 However, using this feature slows down performance by as much as 50%, so it’s not advisable to turn it on unless it’s urgent.
 As we’ve mentioned above, TunnelBear does not allow P2P sharing and BitTorrent, a major deal for users who stream illegally sourced content.